 Sweeping Changes to Pickwick

 By this time it was already evident that Pickwick Papers would make Dickens' career--and make a pretty penny for his publishers.
 They frantically worked to replace Seymour.
 First they hired RW Buss, but his work didn't meet their standards.
-Perhaps emboldened by the success of a relatively unknown author, Browne_Pickwick_Breakdownthey hired the relatively unknown, twenty-year-old Hablot Knight Browne.
+Perhaps emboldened by the success of a relatively unknown author, they hired the relatively unknown, twenty-year-old Hablot Knight Browne.
 He took the nickname "Phiz" to echo Dickens' nickname "Boz."
 Browne would illustrate Dickens' works for the next 23 years.

 Now Dickens could make even more sweeping changes to Pickwick Papers.
 He started by abandoning the "sporting" theme because he wasn't much of a sportsman.
 He also changed the format from 24 pages with four illustrations, to 32 pages with two illustrations, a format he reused with subsequent serial novels.
 And finally, Dickens began tying together the sketches into a more cohesive novel.
 As his career progressed, Dickens would become more adept at writing serially, keeping in mind both his serial readers and those who would eventually read the novel in one volume.